Do you tolerate poor behavior?

 Practice your new boundaries

 Give yourself some slack as you set new boundaries.
 When you cave in to pressure or loosen up a boundary, don’t beat yourself up.
 This doesn’t mean it’s time to give up in defeat.
 Instead of quitting, gain insight from the experience.
 Setting boundaries in your accounting firm, especially around tax season, is a process.
-Similar to any new activity, you improve with practice.Setting boundaries says “I love me.”
+Similar to any new activity, you improve with practice.Setting boundaries in your #accounting firm, especially around #tax season, is a process.
+Similar to any new activity, you improve with practice.”
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Facing difficult decisions